Skip to content

 Customer satisfaction is important to us.
 If you are not entirely satisfied with our services, please do not hesitate to contact us in order to find a proper solution for your case.

-The best way to address any concerns you have is to contact your relationship manager or your designated contact person at AMINA.
+The best way to address any concerns you have is to contact your relationship manager or your designated contact person at SEBA.

 Alternatively, you could also write to us at: